 Fifty years after Petrie, Louis Guttman introduced a matrix permutation to reveal a different one-dimensional structure.
-The Guttman scalogram (Guttman 1950) is a direct method for fitting a deterministic model (a total order that Guttman called a "simplex") to a binary matrix.
-In Guttman's method, a rectangular binary matrix is permuted by hand (using paper or a tabulating machine) to approximate a unidimensional scale: below the quasi-diagonal are as many 1's as possible and above the quasi-diagonal are as many 0's as possible.
-A matrix with this structure is said to be scalable, implying an ordering of the rows and columns.
+The Guttman Scalogram (Guttman 1950) was a direct method for fitting a deterministic model (a total order that Guttman called a Simplex) to a binary matrix.
+In Guttman's method, a rectangular binary matrix was permuted by hand (using paper or a tabulating machine) to approximate a unidimensional scale: below the quasi-diagonal were to be as many 1's as possible and above the quasi-diagonal, as many 0's as possible.
+A matrix with this structure was said to be scalable, implying an ordering of the rows and columns.

-The scalogram found wide application in subsequent decades, particularly in the social sciences.
+The Scalogram found wide application in the following decades, particularly in the social sciences.
 Figure 6 shows an example from Rondinelli (1980).
-Computer programs eventually automated this scaling (Nie, Bent, and Hull 1970; Wilkinson 1979).
+Computer programs eventually automated this scaling (Nie et al. 1970; Wilkinson 1979).
 Others eventually developed interactive visual analytics programs to allow users to explore their own permutations (Siirtola and Mäkinen 2005).
-Statisticians developed stochastic generalizations of Guttman's model that allowed this permutation to be applied more widely (Goodman 1975; Andrich 1978).
+And statisticians developed stochastic generalizations of Guttman's model that allowed this permutation to be applied more widely (Goodman 1975; Andrich 1978).